claudecodeguide.dev

 Create a simple HTML page that says Hello World with some nice styling

-Watch it work.
-Claude Code will create a file, write HTML into it, and tell you what it did.
-Open the file in your browser to see the result.
+Watch what happens.
+Claude Code creates a file, writes HTML into it, tells you what it did.

 What's Next

-You're installed and running.
+You're in.
 Here's where to go from here:

 Not Ready for the Terminal?

-If the terminal feels intimidating right now, that's completely fine.
-Lovable lets you build apps with AI using a visual interface instead.
+Completely fine.
+Lovable lets you build apps with AI using a visual interface.
 No terminal, no code.
-You can always come back to Claude Code when you're ready.
+Come back to Claude Code whenever you're ready.
 (20% off your first month with that link.)

 Still Stuck?